xdoko01/pgRPG/README.md

 ### 2022-05-24 Score System Implemented
   New `Score System` was implemented and new components `HasScore`, `ScorableOnDamage`, `ScorableOnNoHealth` were introduced.

+### 2022-06-02 Extension of PREREQ on Processors to support logical operations while evaluating the prerequisities

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`